monk-io/docs/docs/gui/instance-create.md

 ![](/img/docs/gui/gui53.png)

 This will create a box on the diagram - whatever you put in that box will be assigned to run on that instance.
 Selecting the instance brings up a property editor where you can select placement, type and default volume for your instance.
-With Monk you can pick any region and instance type on any of the supported clouds.
+With MonkOS you can pick any region and instance type on any of the supported clouds.

 ![](/img/docs/gui/gui11.png)